The AI-Native Company Blueprint

 Portability and Vendor Independence

-The company's state lives in three repos and cloud data — not in any AI vendor's proprietary format.
+The company's state lives in three repos and cloud data — fully portable across vendors.
 Agent memory is markdown in git; conversations are JSONL.
-Swapping the AI provider behind the Company Bus requires no changes to repos, data, or workflows.
+Swapping the AI provider behind the Company Bus requires changes only to the runtime layer, leaving repos, data, and workflows untouched.
 The switching cost should be measured in days, not months.
-There is no lock-in at the state layer.

 Backup and Disaster Recovery

 Three git repos and cloud databases are the complete company state.
 Git repos are inherently distributed — every developer's clone is a full backup.
 Databases follow standard snapshot mechanisms.
-Because there is no hidden state (no tribal knowledge, no critical data in email threads, no config on laptops), restoring from backup reconstructs the full operating company.
-Ransomware is largely ineffective against repo content — git's immutable history means you revert to any prior commit.
-The ephemeral-everything design means there is nothing on local machines worth encrypting.
+Because all state is in repos and databases, restoring from backup reconstructs the full operating company.
+Git's immutable history means any commit can be restored instantly.
+The ephemeral-everything design means local machines hold only cached copies — the authoritative state is always safe in the cloud.

 Operating Norm: See Something, Say Something

 While working on a task, sessions (and humans) are expected to file issues for anything they notice outside the scope of their current work — bugs in unrelated code, stale configuration, a manual step that should be codified, a security concern, an improvement opportunity.
-The session does not stop to fix it; it files an issue and moves on.
-Without this norm, sessions optimize narrowly for their assigned task and leave collateral problems unrecorded.
+The session files an issue and moves on.
+This norm ensures collateral problems are captured and tracked, even when they fall outside the current task's scope.

 High-Churn Data Flood Valve